Motivation

 floppy electronics also requires 5 V, the Power Board houses the 5 V

-regulator as well; this voltage is supplied to the spinning board through the
+regulator as well; this voltage is supplied to the Spinning Board through the

 home-made slip ring assembly.
 (Taking the 12 V DC to the Spinning